berkeley-scf/tutorial-databases/R-and-Python.md

       dbname = tempfile(), header = TRUE)
 ```

+And note that one can use `sqldf::read.csv.sql` to avoid reading all the
+data in from disk.

 ### 1.3 Data frames in Python

 The Pandas package has nice functionality for doing dataset